-Over the next few weeks, as you gather as a community to celebrate the birth of Jesus, consider how your church can make its Christ-centered message and mission even more powerful.
+Over the next few weeks, as you gather as a community, consider how your church can make its Christ-centered message and mission even more powerful.

 With so many people holding your congregation accountable, your chances of success just jumped!

-Here are seven resolutions to consider for your church on 2019.
+Here are seven resolutions to consider for your church in 2020.